Lima is the capital of Peru and its largest city.

 TRANSPORT & TAXIS RISK : MEDIUM

 Taxis are mostly safe in Lima, but you can feel safe only if you use radio taxis from places like a hotel.
 Green Taxi, CMV, and Mitsui Taxi Remisse are reputable companies.
 However, there have been reports of tourists being assaulted by the taxi driver.
 Even though you do not know where you are going pretend that you know the route.
 Taxi drivers have also been known to participate in robberies and express kidnappings.

 PICKPOCKETS RISK : HIGH

-The pickpocket risk exists in Lima in tourist locations and public transportation and bag snatching is also very frequent.
-Tourists need to be aware of people around them, since there are polite people, but stay away from the extremely friendly ones.
-You need to be really watchful and exercise caution before and after using ATMs on the street.
+The pickpocket risk exists in Lima in tourist locations and public transportation and bag snatching are also very frequent.
+Tourists need to be aware of people around them since there are polite people but stay away from the extremely friendly ones.
+You need to be watchful and exercise caution before and after using ATMs on the street.

 NATURAL DISASTERS RISK : MEDIUM

 Some of the possible natural hazards in Lima are flooding and landslides, due to the rains.
-Storms, severe weather and earthquakes are also common, since Peru is located in an active seismic region.
-Volcanoes in southern Peru are active and tsunamis might occur in the Indian and Pacific Oceans.
+Storms, severe weather and earthquakes are also common since Peru is located in an active seismic region.
+Volcanoes in southern Peru are active and tsunamis might occur in the Indian and Pacific Ocean.